Nascent Iodine

 Unlike Lugols iodine, Nascent does not contain potassium iodide.

-There is nothing wrong with nascent, but it does not seem to be worth the price.
-If someone already has a bottle or does not react well to even a single drop of Lugols 2%, it seems like a great way to start slowly.
-Kelp, or watered down Lugols 2% may still be a better route.
+There is nothing wrong with nascent, it’s just generally weaker than Lugols.
+If someone does not react well to even a single drop of Lugols 2%, it seems like a great way to start slowly.
+Kelp, or watered down Lugols 2% may also work.

 Nascent is one of a handful of forms of iodine, but don’t allow these different forms to overwhelm you, any of them are better than nothing as long as we’re using the other nutrients in The Iodine Protocol.
 But at some point, you may want to read about the differences and benefits of Lugols.
 Learn more about the other forms at whyiodine.com/which-iodine